Software tools for professional photorealistic renderings

 Basically, more software to buy and to learn how to use!

-So far, I’ve simply described the steps to create a photorealistic render and achieve a professional result.
+So far, we have looked into the steps to create photorealistic renders and the software with which we can achieve professional results.

-A more intuitive alternative to obtain renders in a faster way and also an easy-to use solution designed to meet professionals’ needs is represented by Edificius, the BIM software for architectural design.
+A more intuitive alternative to obtain renders in a faster way and also an easy-to use solution designed to meet all professionals’ needs is represented by Edificius+AIr BIM Pro2, the 3D BIM building design software.

 With Edificius, you can create a 3D space to be rendered and automatically obtain a BIM model, in which the objects are not only graphical elements but contain information relating to the building, such as geometry, material properties and technical elements or even to construction and maintenance operations, etc.